 Prerequisites: Program Admission.
-Corequisite: RNSG 1110.
+Corequisite: RNSG 1112.
 This course introduces the student to basic principles of pharmacology and the basic mathematical concepts utilized in calculating medication dosages for safe administration to patients throughout the lifespan.
 Areas of emphasis include concepts of legal implications, pharmacokinetics, pharmacodynamics, calculation of drug dosages, and medication preparation.
 The student is also introduced to the role of the nurse in assessment, planning, intervention and evaluation of the care of the patient receiving pharmacologic therapy.
 This course is web-enhanced.
 Students may be required to access information, submit assignments, and test online through Angel.

-RNSG 1130 - Lifespan Nursing Care I
+RNSG 1132 (Previously RNSG 1130) - Lifespan Nursing Care I

-Prerequisites: RNSG 1110; RNSG 1120.
-Corequisite: RNSG 1140.
+Prerequisites: RNSG 1112; RNSG 1120.
+Corequisite: RNSG 1141.
 Lifespan Nursing Care I is offered in the second semester of the nursing program.
 This is the first of a three course sequence focusing on the nursing needs of individuals throughout the lifespan experiencing common, predictable alterations in function.
 Content presented includes nursing care of: the perioperative patient; the oncological patient; the patient with an infectious disease; and the patient with alterations in fluid/electrolyte and acid/base balance; gastrointestinal; hepatic and biliary; and, respiratory function.
 The conceptual threads of nutrition, pharmacology, growth and development, communication, cultural diversity, teaching/learning process, nursing process/critical thinking, legal/ethical factors, technological competence, safety, disaster/emergency management, the health-illness continuum, and therapeutic interventions are incorporated throughout the course.
-The lecture and laboratory component of this course introduces the student to the application of the nursing process to patients with selected alterations in function.
-Primary emphasis is on identification of physiological problems with appropriate interventions.
+The lecture and laboratory component of this course introduces the student to the application of the nursing process to patients with appropriate interventions.
 Added emphasis is placed on goal setting and the evaluation of goal achievement.
 In the clinical setting, the student will apply learned knowledge and psychomotor/psychosocial skills in providing nursing care for one assigned culturally diverse patient in diverse care settings.
 This is a web enhanced course.
 Students may be required to access information, submit assignments, or test online through ANGEL.

-RNSG 1140 - Nursing Care to Promote Mental Health
+RNSG 1141 (Previously RNSG 1140) - Nursing Care to Promote Mental Health